siddhants8019/Tweetify/README.md

-This is the code base for the React app for my [Full Stack React & Firebase series](https://www.youtube.com/watch?v=RkBfu-W7tt0&list=PLMhAeHCz8S38ryyeMiBPPUnFAiWnoPvWP)
+This is the code base for the React app which is a twitter clone.
+The Backend is built using an public api which helps in functionality like posting a tweet, sending notifs, uploading profile pictures etc.

-## 1: API Base URL
+Technologies used -

-Add https://europe-west1-socialape-d081e.cloudfunctions.net/api as the 'proxy' value in package.json
+React, Redux, NoSQL, Node.js(Express.js), Material-UI library and many other smaller libraries

-## 2: Install packages
+## 1: Install packages

-run `npm instll`
+run `npm install`

-## 3: Run project
+## 2: Run project

 run `npm start`

-## 4: Open it
+## 3: Open it

 go to [http://localhost:3000](http://localhost:3000)